(Redirected from Yoenis Cespedes)

 Cespedes became a free agent after the 2015 season and his return to the Big Apple was far from a a foregone conclusion.
 It took protracted negotiations that went on until January 22, 2016 until the two sides agreed on a three-year contract worth $75 million.
 On April 29th, he set a Mets record with 6 RBIs in an inning, as the Mets scored a team-record 12 runs in the 3rd inning in a 13-1 defeat of the San Francisco Giants.
 The runs come on a two-run single off Jake Peavy and a grand slam off reliever Mike Broadway.
 He returned to the All-Star Game in July.
 On August 3rd, he was placed on the disabled list with a strained right quadriceps after spending the previous week as the Mets' designated hitter during a series of interleague games.
 Of course, this being New York, there had to be a media controversy around the injury, with some reporters claiming that it was caused by Yoenis's overfondness for golf.
 He came back to the line-up on August 19th and after going 1 for 4 in his first game back. hit three homers over the next two games to show he was back.
 On August 29th, he connected off Nick Wittgren of the Marlins with two outs in the 10th inning for a walk-off homer that gave the Mets an important win over one of their main rivals for a wild card spot.
 He finished the season at .280 with 31 homers and 86 RBIs in 132 games.
 He then went 0 for 4 in the Mets' loss to the San Francisco Giants in the Wild Card Game.
 On November 5th, he announced that he was opting out of the remainder of his contract to become a free agent again.
 This proved to be a successful strategy, as on November 29th, he re-signed with the Mets for four year and $110 million.
 This gave him an average yearly salary of $27.5 million, the highest ever for a position player.

 On April 11, 2017, he hit three homers and a double to lead the Mets to a 14-4 win over the Philadelphia Phillies on a night in which Mets batters went deep seven times.
 He became the first player in Mets history to have two three-homer games for the team, and the first with two games of four extra-base hits.
 Two days later, on April 13th, he homered twice more in a game against the Miami Marlins to take over the early lead in the major league home run race.
 However, he soon began to be slowed down by injuries, missing a number of games, and on April 27th, he was taken out of a game against the Atlanta Braves in the 6th inning with a pulled hamstring.
-He was likely to be out for an extended period, an ominous development on a team that was struggling to score runs and had just lost its sixth straight game to fall into last place.
-He was placed on the disabled list the next day.
+He was placed on the disabled list the next day, an ominous development on a team that was struggling to score runs and had just lost its sixth straight game to fall into last place.
+After some setbacks during rehabilitation, he was finally ready to take the field again on June 10th.
+He celebrated his return with a 9th-inning grand slam against Luke Jackson of the Braves, sealing a 6-1 Mets win in the first game of a doubleheader.
+He hit well over the next three months, especially in August, when he hit 7 homers.
+On August 25th, however, he suffered a pulled hamstring in the 1st inning of a game against the Washington Nationals when trying to score on a single by Dominic Smith.
+To add insult to (literal) injury, his race home was for naught, since Smith's hit had been called a dead ball for hitting an umpire, so he had to be pinch-run for at third base after leaving the game.
+He was hitting .292 with 17 homers and 42 RBIs in 81 games and the Mets confirmed a few days later that he was done for the season.

 - 2012 Topps All-Star Rookie Team